dwgb93/TEI_WildfireSpread/README.md

 ## Data-Collection

-For each fire, the dataset has tweleve defining features:
-* previous fire mask
+By taking advantage of the accessibility of remote sensing data using Google Earth Engine, the dataset has 11 environmental features:
 * energy release component (fire strength)
 * elevation
 * drought